|

 excluded from the second orbit, because each term is added, as a

-at the same distance as “one squared”, since the
+same distance as “one squared”, since the numbers determine

-math that provides the exclusion.
-As I have said elsewhere, math
+the exclusion.
+As I have said elsewhere, math is just an

-is just an expression of the mechanics.
+expression of the mechanics.
 Math cannot be a cause.
+The

 cannot exclude.
 Only the charge field can exclude.
 The Earth